 During the New Kingdom false doors in temples were often associated with a chapel known as “the hearing ear” which was generally located in the outer wall near the back of the temple close to the sanctuary.
 These chapels allowed those outside the temple to communicate directly with the god who could hear them through the false door.
 However, the majority of false doors are to be found in tombs and mortuary temples to allow the deceased to access the living world and receive offerings.
 In fact, the false door can be seen as the combination of an offering niche and a stele with the offering formula inscribed on it.

 Although the false door was often composed of a single piece of fine limestone, they were often painted red with black speckles to resemble granite (e.g. the false door in the tomb of Seankhuiptah at Saqqara).
-Occasionally the false door was made of wood (e.g. the tomb of Hesire) or was simply a design painted on the flat surface of an internal wall.
-Although the vast majority of false doors were fixed in position and of purely symbolic nature, there are a few examples (such as that of Hesire) which had moveable wooden panels.
+Occasionally, the false door was made of wood (e.g. the tomb of Hesire) or was simply a design painted on the flat surface of an internal wall.
+Although the vast majority of false doors were fixed in position, and of purely symbolic nature, there are a few examples (such as that of Hesire) which had movable wooden panels.

-Many false doors were modelled on the “palace facade” design found on the outside of Early Dynasty Mastabas and on the outer wall of Djoser´s step pyramid.
-A Typical false door has a long, narrow recessed panel which represented the actual doorway.
+Many false doors were modelled on the “palace facade” design found on the outside of Early Dynasty mastabas and on the outer wall of Djoser’s step pyramid.
+A typical false door has a long, narrow recessed panel which represented the actual doorway.
 Above this, a semi-cylindrical moulding represented the reed mat generally used to close a real door.
-The narrow panel and moulding are set inside a rectangular frame, often topped by a by a rectangular panel decorated with an image the deceased sitting in front of an offering table.
-The offering table took the form of the “hotep” hieroglyph (a breadloaf on a reed mat representing an offering) and the offering formula was genetrally inscribed around him or her.
+The narrow panel and moulding are set inside a rectangular frame, often topped by a rectangular panel decorated with an image of the deceased sitting in front of an offering table.
+The offering table took the form of the “hotep” hieroglyph (a bread loaf on a reed mat representing an offering) and the offering formula was generally inscribed around him or her.

-Outside this is was common for there to be an architrave (a rectangular frame).
-The False door was usually placed on a lintel (false or real) that extended across the door jambs and generally included up to three pairs of jambs leading to a central niche.
+Outside this it was common for there to be an architrave (a rectangular frame).
+The false door was usually placed on a lintel (false or real) that extended across the door jambs and generally included up to three pairs of jambs leading to a central niche.

 There was often an offering table in front of the false door on which offerings of food and drink were placed.
 The offering tables were usually made of stone and were often decorated with depictions of typical offerings (bread, beer, fowl, ox) and with depressions to receive offerings.